moorepants/eme185/content/pages/purchasing.rst

 - Submit packing slips as soon as possible to process payment of invoices.
 - Plan ahead to avoid unnecessary high shipping charges.

+You can ship items to the department and they will notify you via email when they arrive:

+| <your name>
+| Mechanical and Aerospace Engineering Department
+| University of California, Davis
+| One Shields Avenue
+| Davis, CA 95616

 Local Purchases
 ===============